 Common Types of Legal Fee Arrangements

 There are many different types of fee agreements that are common between lawyers and their clients, and they include:

-- Flat fees – The lawyer and client agree to a specific amount that will cover the legal services in total.
+- Flat fees – The lawyer and client agree to a specific amount that will cover the legal fees for a specific task.

 - Hourly fees – The legal team bills the client as work is done on the case at an hourly rate.
-The hourly rate can vary based on the lawyer’s experience, as well as the type of work being done (document preparation or court appearance, for example).
+The hourly rate varies due to location, experience and the type of legal work being performed, i.e. trial work, document preparation, etc.

-How a Contingency Fee Agreement Can Help Injury Victims
+How a Contingency Fee Agreement Helps Injury Victims

 A contingency fee agreement is especially helpful for injury victims who may be particularly worried about legal costs while they are missing work.
 In this type of arrangement, clients only have to pay if the attorney is able to successfully resolve the case, and the payment comes directly from the award.
 If there is no award recovered, the client does not have to pay lawyer fees.

 While the lawyer will not expect payment for his services until a successful resolution, there are other costs that may be associated with a legal case.
 The attorney and client will decide together what other fees the client may be responsible for.
 While these fees are typically minimal, they could be required to cover the costs of:

 - Document preparation